Subgraphs¶

 Input mappings copy values from the parent state into the child's inputs:

-Parent Path → Child Input Key
+Parent Path -> Child Input Key

-inputs.message → query
+inputs.message -> query

-inputs.topResults → topK
+inputs.topResults -> topK

-context.userId → userId
+context.userId -> userId

 The parent path is resolved using StateMapper.GetValueFromPath, which navigates the parent's WorkflowState tree (inputs, nodes, context, artifacts).
+Path roots are case-insensitive; dictionary keys after the root must match the stored key.

 Output Mappings¶

-Child Path → Parent Output Key
+Child Path -> Parent State Path

-These outputs are then available to other parent nodes via {{nodes.lookup.output.answer}}.
+These mapped values are then available to other parent nodes via their state paths, for example {{context.answer}}.

 Default Behavior (No Output Mappings)¶